 “The good news is that families in the Charleston market flocked to the event and I learned a lesson.
 There is something special about this coastal city and the passion they have for family and life on the water.
 With the aftermath of the tragedy, people still longed to celebrate life, and what better way than The Charleston Boat Show.
 And so, JBM & Associates was launched with the 2002 Charleston Boat Show.”

 “The following year, we added The Savannah Boat Show to our annual slate of events.
 In 2004, we created the St. Augustine Boat Show, and then in 2008, we produced the Jacksonville Boat Show and branched out into women’s shows, health and wellness and business events.
-By 2010, the downturn in the economy became a testament to the strength of the boat shows as well as the dealers and boat manufacturers in the Charleston and Savannah markets.
-The Charleston and Savannah Boat Show survived and have come through the storm stronger than ever.
 In 2014, JBM started a spring boat show in Charleston called The Charleston In-Water Boat Show, held annually at the Bristol Marina and Brittlebank Park in downtown Charleston.
-In 2015, we went back to our boat show roots and continue to grow The Charleston Boat Show each January, The Savannah Boat Show in late February/early March, The Charleston In-Water Boat Show every April and The Wilmington Boat Show in September.”
+In 2015, we went back to our boat show roots and only produce boat shows now.”

 Debbie has been with JBM since 2008, following a career in the medical management and home building field.
 She started like most people in a small business, by having a lot of different things thrown at her.
 Some duties included promotions, bookkeeping, managing the office needs, some media coordinating, and sales.